JesseNaranjo/system-setup/shell.md

 ## Default options

-Depending on your OS, these may need to be done in **one** of several files:
+Depending on your OS and shell flavor, these may need to be done in **one** of several files:
 - `~/.bashrc`
 - `~/.zshrc` (macOS)